-If you are on a lane of at least three lanes (ie 2 × 3 lanes or more), there is a special rule regarding lane use by lorries.
+If you are on a lane of at least three lanes (ie 2 × 3 lanes or more), there is a special rule concerning the use of lanes by heavy goods vehicles.

 In fact, for heavy vehicles over 3.5t or over 7m in length, they are forbidden to use other routes. than the two most right lanes (R412-25 of the Highway Code):

-Where a road has three or more lanes, assigned to the same direction of traffic, it shall be prohibited for drivers of vehicles with a total permissible gross weight exceeding 3.5 tonnes or combinations of vehicles exceeding 7 meters in length. use routes other than the two lanes closest to the right-hand side of the roadway, except, with the least possible hindrance to the normal operation of the other vehicles, to prepare a change of direction.
+When a road has three or more lanes, assigned to the same traffic direction, drivers of vehicles whose total authorized laden weight exceeds 3.5 tonnes or of a combination of vehicles whose length exceeds 7 meters are prohibited '' take other lanes than the two lanes closest to the right edge of the road, except, as little as possible to prevent the normal running of other vehicles, to prepare for a change of direction.